React

 - Add your environment variables to your

-file and to your hosting provider (e.g. Vercel, Netlify, AWS).
-You can find your project API key in the PostHog app under Project Settings > API Keys.
+.env.localfile and to your hosting provider (e.g. Vercel, Netlify, AWS).
+You can find your project API key and host in your project settings.
+IncludingVITE_PUBLIC_in their names ensures they are accessible in the frontend.

-- Integrate PostHog at the root of your app (
+- Integrate PostHog at the root of your app (such as

 Usage